 Securing post-decree modifications

-My staff and I at Kevin Henderson Attorney at Law are experienced in all issues related to family law and serve Georgetown and all of Williamson County, including Round Rock, Austin, Temple and Bastrop.
+My staff and I at Kevin Henderson Attorney at Law are experienced in all issues related to family law and serve Georgetown and all of Williamson County, including Round Rock, Austin, Temple, Ft Hood and Bastrop.
 During my eight years as a county judge, I helped write some of the local legal rules, so I am intimately familiar with the local court system.
 I try my best to avoid a courtroom trial when possible, but I am not afraid to litigate your case aggressively if needed.

 What is a post-decree modification?

 The only lawful and enforceable way to change the terms of a divorce decree is through a court-approved, post-decree modification.
 Too often, ex-spouses mistakenly believe if they verbally agree to a change in conservatorship or child support they can’t be held responsible for failing to follow the court’s order.

 The fact is any deviation from a divorce decree that is not court approved is not enforceable and may give right to an action for contempt.
 If a custodial parent agrees to let a non-custodial parent pay reduced or no child support, or a non-custodial parent takes primary custody of a child, parents could find themselves facing jail time or other penalties.